 - David Atkinson, The Burden of White Supremacy: Containing Asian Migration in the British Empire and the United States (Chapel Hill, NC: University of North Carolina Press, 2017).

 Evaluation of written work: Assignments will be returned accompanied by comments noting areas that need attention.
 Assignments will only be returned to the writer.
-Questions about grades cannot be answered effectively by e-mail and students should instead come to the instructor’s office hours (via Skype or telephone).
+Questions about grades cannot be answered effectively by e-mail and students should instead come to the instructor’s office hours.
 If you ask for an assignment to be reconsidered, note that your grade could go either up or down.

 E-mail policy: Please use e-mail to communicate with me only for administrative matters.
-Please come to the scheduled office hours to address questions that you have, raise them in class, or participate in the Canvas discussion.
-If you cannot meet during my scheduled office hours (on Skype), please e-mail me to set up an alternative appointment.
+Please come to the scheduled office hours to address questions that you have, raise them in class, or chat with me before or after class.
+If you cannot meet during my scheduled office hours, please e-mail me to set up an alternative appointment.
 I will respond to e-mails within 48 hours, so please do not leave your inquiries to the last minute.
-Please take the time to compose a formal e-mail.
-Assignments will not be accepted by email.
-Please use your UBC e-mail address to communicate with me, and please check this e-mail account regularly to receive updates about this course.
+Please take the time to compose a formal e-mail, use your UBC e-mail address, and check this e-mail account regularly to receive updates about this course.

-Technology etiquette during class time: Please turn off your cellphones before class begins.
+Technology etiquette during class time: Please put cellphones on silent and only use them for emergencies.
 It is inappropriate to surf the web or send text messages during any class at the University of British Columbia.
-I advise that you print a copy of the notes that you take on the assigned readings or view them on a second screen so that you can concentrate on the Zoom discussion on your main screen.

 The University of British Columbia takes academic honesty very seriously.
 Any suspected cases of plagiarism will be investigated and academic offences could lead to permanent expulsion from UBC.
 More information on the University’s procedures on academic offences can be found here: http://www.calendar.ubc.ca/vancouver/index.cfm?tree=3,54,111,959